McGillX/edx_data_research/parsing/edX-Data-Processing/README.md

 Database name: tracking_logs
  Collection: tracking

+Migrate tracking logs to Master Database with the script parsing/tracking_logs/load_tracking_logs_to_mongo.py

 #####Course Specific Collection for Tracking Logs

 Course specific tracking log data is filtered by course ID as well as course enrollment start date and course end date.

 Note: Before extracting the tracking logs of a course make sure the course structure data has been migrated to the course specific database.
 A subset of the course structure data is appended to the corresponding record in the tracking log.
+Ensure the course_structure data for the given course has been migrated to its own collection in the course database.
+The data is provided in json format and can be migrated using the script parsing/course_structure/course_structure_to_mongod.py

 Generate course specific tracking log collections

-1. Download tracking logs from edX server
-2. Run decryption following steps above
-3. Migrate tracking logs to master tracking collection of master tracking database (use the script parsing/tracking_logs/load_tracking_logs_to_mongo.py)
-4. Ensure the course_structure data for the given course has been migrated to its own collection under the course database.
-The data is provided in json format and can be migrated using the script parsing/course_structure/course_structure_to_mongod.py
-5. Setup config file for given course by following the template template_config.json.
+1. Setup config file for given course by following the template template_config.json.
 This config file will be used to extract course specific tracking logs between the specific course start of enrollment date and end of course date
-6. Run script generate_course_tracking_logs.py under parsing/tracking_logs to create collection that will contain tracking logs of given course along with some data from the course_structure collection
+2. Run script generate_course_tracking_logs.py under parsing/tracking_logs to create a new collection that will contain tracking logs of given course along with some data from the course_structure collection